kredar/kredar.github.io/_posts/2022-10-09-Top-Ten-Product-Manager-Must-Have-Skills.md

 [^1]: SMART goals are Specific, Measurable, Achievable, Relevant, and Time-Bound.
-Read more [here](https://www.mindtools.com/pages/article/smart-goals.htm)
+For more information check our [Smart Goals on Mindtools](https://www.mindtools.com/pages/article/smart-goals.htm)